 Being the well-established experts in their field, Woolrich was looking for an equally experienced partner in further developing their online business on the Oracle Commerce Platform.
-With Thinkwrap’s depth of knowledge of the retail eCommerce domain and vast experience on the Oracle Commerce platform, it was a well-woven partnership.
+With Pivotree’s depth of knowledge of the retail eCommerce domain and vast experience on the Oracle Commerce platform, it was a well-woven partnership.

 As part of the Woolrich’s growth strategy to attract more a diverse target customer base, a new version of the site was developed with expanded product collections including: Woolrich White, John Rich and Bros., and Woolrich Original.
 Each brand is targeted at a different demographic.
 The online store now highlights that broad appeal and truly shows, there is something for everyone.